BruceEckel/ThinkingInPython/Markdown/28_Pattern_Refactoring.md

 can iterate through the `Tbin`s when it's looking for a match for the `Trash` object you've handed it.
-If it doesn't find a match, it creates a new `Tbin` for the type that hasn't been found, and makes a recursive call to itself - the next time around, the new bin will be found.
+If it doesn't find a match, it creates a new `Tbin` for the type that hasn't been found, and makes a recursive call to itself---the next time around, the new bin will be found.

 Notice the genericity of this code: it doesn't change at all if new